eburchfield/emilyburchfield/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = " "
+title = "Projects"
-subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability!"
+subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability!
+Learn more here:"

 [content]
   # Page type to display.
 E.g. project.